Mrs. Correct and Majority Colorings: Discussion

 \section{Discussion}

 It is easy to see that the complete undirected graph $K_k$ is not $\frac{1}{k}$-majority $(k-1)$-colorable, and is not ranked-majority $\frac{k-1}{k}$-paintable.
 Similarly, any orientation of $K_{2k-1}$ with out-degree of every vertex exactly $k-1$ is not $\frac{1}{k}$-majority $(2k-2)$-colorable, and is not ranked-majority $\frac{2k-2}{k}$-paintable.
-Thus, the constant in both \autoref{thm:undirected}, and \autoref{thm:directed} is optimal.
+Thus, the constant $1$ in \autoref{thm:undirected}, and the constant $2$ in \autoref{thm:directed} are optimal.
 Still, it is an interesting question for which tolerance functions we can get stronger results.
 In particular, it is possible that every positively-edge-weighted directed graph is $\frac{1}{2}$-majority $3$-paintable.

-Proofs presented in this paper consist of three main parts.
-The first one is \autoref{lem:main} which develops the ideas of Lov\'asz~\cite{Lovasz1966}.
-The second one is an application of Perron-Frobenius Theorem to transfer the results from undirected graphs to strongly connected directed graphs (\autoref{lem:scc}).
-This idea was first used in the context of majority colorings by Knox and {\v{S}}{\'a}mal~\cite{KnoxS2018}, and by Gir{\~a}o, Kittipassorn and Popielarz~\cite{GiraoKP2017}.
-Finally, the usage of ranked colors (\autoref{lem:ranks}) develops the ideas of Anholcer, Bosek and Grytczuk~\cite{AnholcerBG2017} and allows us to extend the result to all directed graphs.

-As already mentioned, the idea of choosing a set minimizing or maximizing some function comes from Lov\'asz, but it was exploited many times in similar context.
-Our extension relies on using weights on both vertices and edges, and then appropriate encoding of the problem (in particular the choice of the appropriate cost function is essential).
-It would be useful to strengthen this technique and apply it directly to the directed graphs (without applying the Perron-Frobenius Theorem), which could finally allow to prove the conjecture that every directed graph is $\frac{1}{2}$-majority $3$-choosable, or maybe even $\frac{1}{2}$-majority $3$-paintable.
-Unfortunately we were not able to do this.

-The Perron-Frobenius Theorem is a powerful tool used in various disciplines, like Computer Science (search engines), Demography (population growth models), Economy (growth and equilibrium models) or Statistics (Markov chains, random walks).
-We applied it to the context of directed graphs, using the fact that it is true for non-reducible matrices, which are precisely the adjacency matrices of weighted strongly connected directed graphs.
-For that reason we extended rather the ideas from the paper of Knox and {\v{S}}{\'a}mal~\cite{KnoxS2018} than those by Gir{\~a}o, Kittipassorn and Popielarz~\cite{GiraoKP2017}.
-The argument presented in the latter paper allows to avoid the decomposition of directed graphs into strongly connected components, however we decided not to use this approach.
-Note also that in fact the main tool used by Gir{\~a}o, Kittipassorn and Popielarz~\cite[Lemma~9]{GiraoKP2017} is a special case of the result formulated previously by Alon~\cite[Lemma 3.1]{AlonSplitting}.

-The results presented in this paper generalize in several ways many results on majority colorings for finite graphs published previously in the literature.
-According to our knowledge, our approach gives the best known results for directed and undirected graphs, $\frac{1}{k}$-majority colorings, weighted edges, choosability, paintability, non-uniform list lengths and ranked colors.
-The question is, to which extent it could be applied to infinite graphs.